MicrosoftDocs/dynamics365smb-docs-pr.en-gb/financials/LocalFunctionality/UnitedKingdom/multiple-interest-rates-overview.md

 ## <a name="creating-finance-charges"></a>Creating Finance Charges
  When you create a finance charge memo, the memo lines show the finance charges with different interest rates for each time period.
 For finance charge terms, you can define descriptions for each term, and you can define a description that is used when multiple interest rates are used.

  To use multiple interest rates, you must first define a finance charge term, and you must then add multiple interest rate lines to the terms.
-For more information, see [How to: Set Up Multiple Interest Rates](how-to-set-up-multiple-interest-rates.md).
+For more information, see [Set Up Multiple Interest Rates](how-to-set-up-multiple-interest-rates.md).

  If no multiple interest rates exist, [!INCLUDE[d365fin](../../includes/d365fin_md.md)] will use the interest rate and period that is defined in the **Finance Charge Terms** window for the whole period of calculation.